theislab/spatialdata-db/README.md

 # spatialdata-db

-Currently focussing on the following datasets for diversity in testing
+Currently focusing on the following datasets for diversity in testing:

 - `4pey9`: Visium, Mouse, Brain
 - `4b368`: Visium, Mouse, Lung